Rhondda Tramways Company: Trolleybuses

 Rhondda holds the distinction of operating the shortest-lived trolleybus system in Britain.
-The neighbouring Llantrisant and Llantwit Fardre Rural District Council had obtained an Act of Parliament in 1912 to authorise a light railway to link Tonyrefail and Gilfach Goch to Williamstown, which was served by trams from 30 March 1912.
+The neighbouring Llantrisant and Llantwit Fardre Rural District Council had obtained an act of Parliament in 1912 to authorise a light railway to link Tonyrefail and Gilfach Goch to Williamstown, which was served by trams from 30 March 1912.
 The railway would have been around 4.75 mi long.
 At a time when shafts were being regularly sunk to open up new coal mines, there was a need for a flexible transport system to service the new pits, but extending and diverting a tramway was too expensive for this to be viable.
 The opening of additional pits at Glifach Goch in 1911 and 1912 resulted in a proposal to run a connecting motor bus service from Williamstown to the area.
-However, the Manager and Engineer for Rhondda Transport, H J Nisbett became interested in railless traction, and after a visit to the newly-opened Rotherham trolleybus system, he succeeded in persuading the council that this was a better solution.
+However, the manager and engineer for Rhondda Transport, H. J. Nisbett became interested in railless traction, and after a visit to the newly-opened Rotherham trolleybus system, he succeeded in persuading the council that this was a better solution.

-A bill was submitted to Parliament to authorise the scheme, and once the issue of responsibility for the maintenance of roads had been resolved, it became an Act of Parliament on 15 August 1915.
+A bill was submitted to Parliament to authorise the scheme, and once the issue of responsibility for the maintenance of roads had been resolved, it became the Rhondda Tramways (Railless Traction) Act 1913 (3 & 4 Geo.
+5. c. lxi) on 15 August 1913.
 From the Williamstown tram terminus, the route would follow the Penrhiwfer Road, now the B4278, southwards to Tonyrefail, from where it would turn to the west along Gilfach Road, now part of the B4278 and A4093 roads, and then run northwards past Gilfach railway station to the parish boundary between Llantrisant and Rhondda.
 The total length of the route was about 4.75 mi, and for part of the distance, it followed the authorised course of the light railway.
-P E Stanley, the chief engineer for the National Electric Construction Company, researched the merits of the three methods of current collection then available.
+P. E. Stanley, the chief engineer for the National Electric Construction Company, researched the merits of the three methods of current collection then available.
 These were the Cedes-Stoll system, the Lloyd-Kohler system as used in Stockport, and the RET system, as produced by RET Construction Company, formerly the Railless Electric Traction Company, with its twin spring-loaded trolley poles.
 The first two systems both used a small trolley running on two parallel wires, with a flexible wire to the vehicle, and Stanley discounted the first, but elected for the second, despite the similarities between them.